 Last year was my baby’s first Christmas.
 I was determined to make it absolutely magical.
 And truth be told, it was.

 So this year, I decided that things would be different.
-I would focus on the traditions that really and truly matter to me.
+I would focus on tradition.
+The traditions that really and truly matter to me.
 That actually bring me joy.
 Because really, why would we subject ourselves to things that don’t bring us any joy just “because it’s Christmas?!”

 I think one of the reasons I did so many things last year that didn’t bring me joy is that I felt like I “owed it” to my little one.
 Other moms were decorating cookies with royal icing.
 Cooking legitimate ginger bread rather than using graham crackers.
 Creating such adorable elf on the shelf scenes that their kids were just thrilled over.
 I thought that if I didn’t do all of the Christmasy things that my baby would somehow be deprived.